preciofishbone/OmniaFx/docs/tutorials/omnia-learn/omnia-feature/README.md

             //This property is not used at the moment
             parameters: [],

-            //Define that this feature has C# handler
+            //Define that this feature has feature handler (C# queue job)
             hasProviderHandling: true,

-            //Define that this feature is hidden from UI
+            //Define that this feature is hidden from UI, it is still able to activate through Swagger/Postman.
             hidden: true
         });
     ```